 The potential health hazards associated with exposure to H2S, including the signs and symptoms of H2S poisoning and the appropriate first aid measures should be taken.

-The proper use and maintenance of personal protective equipment (PPE) and emergency response equipment, such as gas detectors and breathing apparatus, to minimise the risk of H2S exposure and ensure the safety of all personnel involved.
+The proper use and maintenance of personal protective equipment (PPE) and emergency response equipment, such as gas detectors and breathing apparatus, to minimize the risk of H2S exposure and ensure the safety of all personnel involved.

 How is Hydrogen sulphide gas detected and monitored?